Henry Lambert: Literature

-Henry Lambert is a character in the Fortune of War, which is the sixth novel in Patrick O'Brian's Aubrey–Maturin series.
+Henry Lambert is a character in Fortune of War, which is the sixth novel in Patrick O'Brian's Aubrey–Maturin series.
 In the book, he is mortally wounded in combat aboard HMS Java, just as in real life.
 He was also named in the fourth novel, The Mauritius Command, as captain of the Iphigenia, as in real life.

-Oddly, when Aubrey meets him in the Fortune of War there is no reference to their service together two years earlier.
+Oddly, when Aubrey meets him in Fortune of War there is no reference to their service together two years earlier.

 Family

 He was the son of Captain Robert Lambert RN, younger brother of Rear Admiral Robert Lambert RN, General Sir John Lambert, Major General Samuel Lambert and older brother of Admiral Sir George Lambert RN.